-This article suggests solutions if you find that Autocomplete is not working in Outlook.
+This article suggests solutions if you find that Autocomplete or Autofill is not working in Outlook.
 Autocomplete is an important feature in Outlook which suggests email addresses as soon as you type the initials.
 However, many users have reportedly encountered a problem where autocomplete doesn’t work properly in Outlook.
 This may occur due to a corrupted Autocomplete cache or an add-in or something else.
 If you are also facing the same issue, we got you covered.
 Here, we are going to mention various methods using which you should be able to fix the issue.

 Autocomplete is not working in Outlook